wadewegner/salesforce-dx-pipeline-sample/README.md

 # salesforce-dx-pipeline-sample

+> This repository has not received regular updates.
+Please use to [https://github.com/heroku/salesforce-buildpack](https://github.com/heroku/salesforce-buildpack) instead.

 This sample uses unlocked second generation packages (2GPs) to deploy project updates.
 If you're looking to perform metadata deploys instead, please use [https://github.com/wadewegner/salesforce-dx-pipeline-mdapi-sample](https://github.com/wadewegner/salesforce-dx-pipeline-mdapi-sample).

 Using this sample app and the resources in this repo, you can setup a Heroku Pipeline to drive CI / CD for Salesforce DX.
 This sample uses the [salesforce-dx-buildpack](https://github.com/heroku/salesforce-buildpack) and the [salesforce-cli-buildpack](https://github.com/heroku/salesforce-cli-buildpack).